LucF120/AI_Pac_Man/README.md

 ### Features
 - Pacman AI
    - Trained with double-DQN algorithm and a convolution neural network
-   - Utilizes the pre-existing Pacman ALE enviornment to train with deep RL
+   - Utilizes the pre-existing Pacman ALE environment to train with deep RL
    - Run presaved neural networks against the ghosts
 - Ghost AI
    - Custom built environment for ghosts to train